Australia’s Violent Past: 5 Meteorite Craters You Can Actually Visit

 TIPS FOR REMOTE-AREA TRAVEL

 If you are considering travelling to any of these locations, you must:

 - Have a well prepared and maintained vehicle that has been modified or purpose-built for remote-area travel.
 4WDs with high ground clearance are strongly recommended.

 - Carry sufficient water and food with reserves in case of a breakdown.

-- Drink water at regular intervals to maintain
+- Drink water at regular intervals to maintain your hydration.

 - Carry sufficient fuel for the return journey with reserves.
 Driving on dirt or sand will dramatically increase your vehicle’s fuel consumption.

 - Carry sufficient spare parts for your vehicle.
 Tyre repair kit, filters, fan belts, fuses, radiator hoses, wire ties, gaffer tape, hose clamps, jumper leads, dual batteries, etc.

 - Carry a comprehensive first aid kit suitable for remote-area travel.